Khufu Statuette: Dating

 The majority of Egyptologists put the statuette in the Old Kingdom at the time of Khufu.
 Petrie was especially sure that the figure had to derive from the 4th dynasty.
 The main argument for dating it to the 4th dynasty is the name of Khufu on the statuette.
 The style of the statuette in comparison with the artworks of the same period and earlier dynasties was cited as further evidence.
 Rainer Stadelmann pointed out that the figurine's throne is modelled on the short-backed, cubic throne of the Predynastic period.
-Barry J. Kemp and William S. Smith further pointed out that the Khufu statuette's face most closely resembles those of statues from the time of Khasekhemwy, Djoser, and Sneferu in execution.
+Barry Kemp and William Smith further pointed out that the Khufu statuette's face most closely resembles those of statues from the time of Khasekhemwy, Djoser, and Sneferu in execution.
 The faces of Khasekhemwy and Snefru are also beardless and Khufu's facial expression seems to be modelled on that of Djoser's limestone statues.
 In particular, the broad nose, rounded face and the rather schematic eyebrows are clearly inspired by the artistic style of the 3rd dynasty.
 The slightly protruding ears recall those on the statues of Khasekhemwy.
 With this facial composition, the portrait of Khufu is stylistically in transition from the archaic form to the classical Old Kingdom style.
 This artistic style can no longer be perceived in the artworks of any king after Djedefre; from King Khafre, depictions of the kings include the ceremonial beard.
 The artistic elaboration of the ivory figure has been universally acclaimed by researchers as "masterful" and "professional".
 It is to this day the earliest known Egyptian sculpture showing a king wearing the Red crown.
 This becomes more common under Khafre.